hzeller/simple-fasm/README.md

 variable to the number of desired threads the `fasm-validation-parse` should use.

-On this Ryzen 1950X, this reaches > 16 GiB/s parse speed:
+On this early Ryzen 1950X, this reaches > 16 GiB/s parse speed:

 ```
 $ PARALLEL_FASM=32 ./fasm-validation-parse /tmp/dummy.fasm